darktears/tiny-canvas/README.md

 $ npm run start
 ```

-Because this demo uses a Service Worker it is recommended you keep the devtools open and check the "Bypass for network" option in the Application Tab.
-This will ensure that everytime you refresh the Service Worker is ignored (useful for development only).
+This will update the `build` directory which is committed to the repository.
+This demo runs a service worker, for development purposes you may want to consider ticking the option "Bypass for Network" in the Application tab of the devtools.

 To build, run